- Alcohol Addiction and Eating Disorder Statistics

 - Suicidal ideation

-Effects of Alcohol Abuse among Those Suffering from Eating Disorders
+Effects of Alcohol Addiction among Those Suffering from Eating Disorders

-If you continue to struggle with the symptoms of an eating disorder while also engaging in chronic alcohol abuse, you are placing yourself at risk for experiencing a number of adverse effects.
+If you continue to struggle with the symptoms of an eating disorder while also engaging in chronic alcohol abuse without seeking treatment and rehab from a place such as Center for Hope in Nevada, you are placing yourself at risk for experiencing a number of adverse effects.
 The following are among the more common negative outcomes that have been associated with untreated alcohol use disorder:

 - Heart disease